-One of the main reasons for the warmer tilt on the Sundara has to do with it’s mid-range.
-There’s a long, almost drawn out roll off after 1k that causes the sound to sometimes lack certain energy and many people have come back to me reinforcing this notion.
+One of the main reasons for the warmer tilt on the Sundara has to do with its mid-range.
+There’s a long, almost drawn-out roll-off after 1k that causes the sound to sometimes lack certain energy and many people have come back to me reinforcing this notion.

-The Ananda’s response is a bit quicker in it’s decision making with regard to peaks and roll offs.
+Ananda’s response is a bit quicker in its decision-making with regard to peaks and roll-offs.
 It’s “snappier” a term I got from Tyll that fits well here.

-You’ll start to hear the texture and detail of the kick, but there’s this incredible sense of weight presence without it feeling overdone (like your mom’s meatloaf).
+You’ll start to hear the texture and detail of the kick, but there’s this incredible sense of weight and presence without it feeling overdone like your mom’s meatloaf.